ElucidataInc/polly-docs/docs/Apps/Lipidomics Data/Lipidomics Visualization Dashboard.md

 **Species Metadata File**

-The *species metadata file* is optional to upload.
+The *species metadata file* is optional.
 It is helpful to classify the lipid species the way you desire.
 It contains three main columns: *Species*, *Class* which contains all the lipid species, and class used understudy and *Chain* which contains the fatty acid chain information for each lipid species.

 ![Species Metadata file](../../img/Lipidomics/SpeciesMetadata.png) <center>**Figure 4.** Species Metadata file</center>